 Citrix Gateway is the preferred app delivery solution for reverse proxy to Citrix resources, providing VPN-less access to resources for end users.

 Citrix Gateway Service has dozens of Points of Presence (POP) globally, connecting through the nearest Citrix Gateway POP improves performance.
-With Citrix VAD service and Citrix Gateway service enterprises now may provide remote access to apps and desktops without additional VPN requirements along with following benefits:
+With Citrix DaaS and Citrix Gateway service enterprises now may provide remote access to apps and desktops without additional VPN requirements along with following benefits: